Extra Credits Game Jams

 However, we know that emergencies can and do happen even to the most well-prepared folks.
 If this is you, please send a message to one of the game jam Discord moderators, describing exactly what happened/how you’re planning to address it.
 If you are not on Discord, you may send an email to our contact inbox, but please don’t contact us in both places at once.

-Situation C: Your game is finished, and you did upload it, but you only just now realized there’s a bug that needs to be fixed (minor or major), and you want to fix it.
-For the current game jam (March 2019), we are trying out something new: keeping submissions “locked” from editing, from March 4-15, by which point the Extra Credits team will have played/assessed all the submitted games.
-We had previously tried a more relaxed policy with letting folks edit their games after the submission deadline passed, but found that a lot of folks weren’t abiding by our request to contact us first before going ahead on making those edits, which ultimately compromises the purpose of a limited-time game jam since we didn’t know what kind of edits were being made and why.
+Situation C: Your game is finished, and you did upload it, but after the deadline passed you just now realized there’s a bug that needs to be fixed (minor or major), and you want to fix it.
+We have previously tried a relaxed policy with letting folks edit their games after the submission deadline passed, but found that a lot of jammers weren’t abiding by our request to contact us first before making those edits, which ultimately compromises the purpose of a limited-time jam since we didn’t know what kind of edits were being made and why.

-We will see how this system goes, but we think that ultimately it will encourage more jammers to stop working on their games early enough that they can do proper playtesting and debugging well before the deadline.
+We believe that ultimately our current policy—locking submissions from further edits for a few weeks afterwards—will encourage more jammers to stop working on their games early enough that they can do proper playtesting and debugging well before the deadline.